magonxesp/bus/README.md

 ### Example applications available

 * *in-memory*: Uses the sync in memory bus implementation.
-* *in-memory-async*: Uses the in memory async bus implementation based in ``LinkedBlockingQueue`` on a separated thread.
+* *in-memory-async*: Uses the in memory async bus implementation based in ``ThreadPoolExecutor`` with a maximum of 4 threads.
 * *rabbitmq*: Uses the RabbitMQ bus implementation.

 ## Performance test